routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 Routegy was designed to empower people to interact with physical spaces in streamlined ways.
 Here’s an informal overview of how Routegy works.

-## Define groups and microapps
+## Define groups and apps

 [Groups](/topic/groups/) are structured in a hierarchy that maps to groups that make sense to you and your business.
 These can be physical groups, e.g. `1st Floor` or `Jamrich Building`, or virtual groups, e.g. `Blog post` or `Slack channel`.

-[Microapps](/topic/microapps/) are structured as common points of interaction within those groups.
+[Apps](/topic/apps/) are structured as common points of interaction within those groups.
 These interactions can be for making purchases, reporting issues, submitting requests, starting chat conversations, or providing feedback.

 ![Group Tree](/images/navigation/office-1st-floor-conference-room-101-tree.png)

 ## Choosing what kind of information to collect

 [Patterns](/topic/patterns/) are structured to control the UX and constraints of information you're collecting for each interaction.
-You have full control to create and customize these experience for each microapp.
+You have full control to create and customize these experience for each app.

 Write a structured pattern document that can be used to capture any information you like.